-NEA has been working closely with industry partners and communities to encourage e-waste recycling through voluntary programmes led by industry partners.
-Find out more about the programmes and where to recycle your e-waste here
+NEA has also been working closely with industry partners and communities to encourage e-waste recycling through voluntary programmes led by industry partners.
+Find out more about the programmes at Where to Recycle E-waste

 Restriction of hazardous substances for electrical and electronic equipment

 As part of the effort in environmental sustainability and overall plan to minimise the environmental impact of e-waste, NEA has implemented upstream controls via the restriction of hazardous substances (RoHS) in electrical and electronic equipment (EEE)

 .
 The control measures, which took effect on 1 June 2017, restrict the level of six hazardous substances in identified types of EEE.
 This will reduce the amount of heavy metals entering our waste stream and increase the potential recyclability of incineration ash, in turn extending the lifespan of Semakau Landfill.